Revelstoke woman finds welcoming letter on her Alberta-registered truck - Salmon Arm Observer

 “Whoever wrote this – I’m a Revy local and couldn’t agree more.”

-MP for Kootenay-Columbia Rob Morrison, posted on Facebook that his office is inundated with notes of concern around hatred expressed towards fellow Canadians based on the colour of their license plates.
+MP for Kootenay-Columbia Rob Morrison posted on Facebook that his office is inundated with notes of concern around hatred expressed towards fellow Canadians based on the colour of their licence plates.

 “As we enter the aftermath of this pandemic we will have an opportunity to lend a hand of help and in that act of kindness we will begin to silence the voices of hate.
 I am calling on all Kootenay-Columbians to denounce hate in all its forms,” he writes.